-6.4.
-Reference to Union Contribution
+6.4 Reference to Union Contribution

-AWB RFC is established thanks to the co-financing received by the European Commission.
-Currently, it is the recipient of the following funding awarded from the European Commission:
+AWB RFC is established thanks to the co-funding received from the European Commission.
+The funding was received within the:

 Programme Support Action (PSA) (2018-2020) funding, Action No 2016-PSA-RFC10 "Support for the establishment and implementation of the rail freight corridors" -Establishment of the AWB RFC RFC 10.